r-cheologist/multipanelfigure/README.md

   height = c(10, 20, 30))
 ```

 When no panels are filled, printing the figure (by typing its name) displays the layout.
 Notice that by default a 5 mm spacer is included between rows and between columns.
-(This can be adjusted using `multi_panel_figure`'s `inter_row_spacing` and `inter_column_spacing` arguments.)
+(This can be adjusted using `multi_panel_figure`'s `row_spacing` and `column_spacing` arguments.)

 ```{r}
 figure1